 Entomological surveillance planning tool (ESPT)

 The ESPT is an operational decision-support tool designed to help malaria programs plan entomological surveillance activities, interpret entomological data, and guide programmatic vector control decision-making.
-Developed in response to malaria program demand, the ESPT distills guidance from technical partners such as the World Health Organization (WHO) and the President’s Malaria Initiative (PMI) into actionable step-by-step instruction for use by national malaria programs and partners to strengthen entomological surveillance and support locally-tailored, cost-effective, and evidence-based vector control.
+Developed in response to malaria program demand, the ESPT distills guidance from technical partners such as WHO and the President’s Malaria Initiative into actionable step-by-step instruction for use by national malaria programs and partners to strengthen entomological surveillance and support locally-tailored, cost-effective, and evidence-based vector control.
 The ESPT can be used by national programs, implementing partners, research institutions, or other organizations in different ways, including: annual planning of entomological surveillance activities based on priority program questions; interpretation of entomological surveillance data; integration and analysis of entomological and epidemiological data; foci and outbreak investigations; and programmatic evaluations of vector control interventions, among others.